lewcherwyn/INDIWebManager-with-flask/README.md

 # Indiweb-with-flask
-Changed the indiweb's original bottle framework and replaced it with flask.
+Changed the INDI Web Manager's original bottle framework and replaced it with flask.

 How to use it?